 Even if you know about this already, I bet it’s been a while since you’ve checked every page on your website.
 (Big pause here as I go check my own website.
 Yup, found 2 things to fix.)

 You might be wondering how I did that so fast.
 Here are 3 tools you can use to check your own website pages.
-Simply copy/paste your URL to see how the post will appear on your fave platform:
+Simply copy/paste your URL to see how a specific page (or post) will appear on your fave platform: (updated Mar-3-23)

 - LinkedIn – https://www.linkedin.com/post-inspector/